MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-base-formula-objects/manage-base-formula-objects.md

   :information_source: **Info**

-  Tokens are a semi-structured representation of a MicroStrategy expression text that includes object references.
+  Tokens are a semi-structured representation of a Strategy expression text that includes object references.
 When the base formula’s expression is represented as tokens, the text is broken down into pieces, or tokens, with information about what these pieces represent in the metadata.

   :::